 ‘Darkest day’ as world mourns mosque slaughter

 Yesterday, the death toll in New Zealand rose to 50.
-A man was arrested in Surrey, suspected of a copycat terrorist attack.
+In the UK, a man was arrested on suspicion of a copycat terrorist attack.
 Is divisive rhetoric and a climate of hate feeding extremism?

 “Hello, brother,” said 71-year-old Daoud Nabi moments before he was shot and killed at the Al Noor mosque in Christchurch, New Zealand.
 He was one of 50 people to die in a terror attack on two of the city’s mosques on Friday.

 Friday is a special day in Islam, when Muslims gather for congregational prayers.
 The two mosques were full of people: the victims included men, women and children.

 It was “one of New Zealand’s darkest days,” said Prime Minister Jacinda Ardern.

 A suspect has been arrested and charged with murder.
 Today, Ardern says her cabinet agreed to change the country’s gun laws — although she did not give specifics, it may include banning semiautomatic weapons.